AdobeDocs/experience-platform.de-DE/help/edge/fundamentals/installing-the-sdk.md

 ## Code hinzufügen {#adding-the-code}

-The first step in implementing the Adobe Experience Platform [!DNL Web SDK] is to copy and paste the following &quot;base code&quot; as high as possible in the `<head>` tag of your HTML:
+The first step in implementing Adobe Experience Platform [!DNL Web SDK] is to copy and paste the following &quot;base code&quot; as high as possible in the `<head>` tag of your HTML:

 ```markup
 <script>